adem-wg/adem-core-spec/draft-linker-diem-adem-core.md

 In this regard, any domain is considered a subdomain of itself.
 * If A encodes an IP address, B encodes an IP address, too, and A is a prefix of B.

-Note that AIs encoding a domain name are incomparable to AIs encoding IP addresses, i.e., neither can be more general than the other.
+Note that BIs encoding a domain name are incomparable to BIs encoding IP addresses, i.e., neither can be more general than the other.

 ### Organization Identifiers